 Generate OAuth expiring (access and refresh) token

-Prerequisites and steps for generating an access_token and refresh_token pair using the v2/OAuth flow
+Prerequisites and steps for generating an access_token and refresh_token pair to build Clover Ecommerce app integrations.

 Prerequisites

-Before you can get an OAuth API token, you need to complete the following:
+Before you can get an OAuth token, you need to complete the following:

 App Settings on the Developer Dashboard: Edit REST Configuration page